aydiegithub/mr-helpmate-ai/README.md

 - Cache distance threshold controls “similar enough” semantics for prior queries; start around 0.2 and adjust after observing hits.
 - Consider persisting rerank outputs for popular queries if latency matters.
 - Log at info/warn levels to diagnose retrieval vs. cache vs. re-rank timing bottlenecks.
+- For production, use the Render deployment for scalability and the web interface for user interaction.